01Understand How Your Money Gets to Your Bank Account

 When you make a deposit to your bank account, you expect to be able to access the money as soon as you deposit it.
 However, this may not always be the case, and the money may take a few days to post to your checking account.

-It can be frustrating when your money isn’t available immediately, but it helps to have a clear understanding of how deposits are processed and why your money may not always be available.
+It can be frustrating when your money isn’t available in your account immediately, but it helps to have a clear understanding of how deposits are processed and why your money may not always be available.